-The Structure of the Rules on Permitted Development
+The structure of the rules on permitted development

-The rules on permitted development are sub-divided into a series of "Parts".
+The rules on permitted development are sub-divided into a series of 'Parts'.
 Part 1 specifically deals with development within the curtilage of a house (this is usually the area of land within which the house sits, but for some houses, may be a smaller area).
 Part 1 is then sub-divided into Classes covering various types of development:

-Class A covers the enlargement, improvement or alterations to a house such as rear or side extensions and the creation of basements, as well as general alterations such as new windows and doors.
+Class A covers the enlargement, improvement or alterations to a house such as rear or side extensions as well as general alterations such as new windows and doors.